Postgraduate Course: Introduction and Foundation of Qualitative Research (SHSS11005)

 Course Outline

 On completion of this course, students are expected to have gained an in-depth insight to key qualitative methodologies, including philosophical underpinnings, data collection and analysis methods, rigour and ethics in practice.
-Students will be able to design a robust research proposal in which methodological choices are critically justified.
+Students will gain confidence and skills in critiquing the qualitative research paradigm including some methods that will then enable them to design a robust research proposal in which methodological choices are critically justified.

 Entry Requirements (not applicable to Visiting Students)